AdebayoEmmanuel/alx-pre_course/README.md

 README.md created with emacs
-Edited from github interface for task.
+Edited from github interface for task